Simone Inzaghi: Inter Milan

 On 27 May 2021, following reports linking him as the next manager of Inter Milan, Lazio confirmed that Inzaghi had officially left the club.
-On 3 June 2021, Inzaghi signed a two-year contract as coach of Inter Milan.
+On 3 June 2021, Inzaghi signed a two-year contract as coach of Inter.

-In his first season as Inter manager, Inzaghi won the Supercoppa Italiana on 12 January 2022 and the Coppa Italia on 11 May 2022, defeating Juventus F.C. at the end of extra-time in both cases, respectively 2-1 at San Siro and 4-2 at Stadio Olimpico.
-He finished the Serie A championship in second place, being the most prolific attacking side with 84 goals, and the Champions League campaign in the round of sixteen, being eliminated by Liverpool with a 1-2 on aggregate (2-0 defeat at San Siro and 1-0 win at Anfield).
+In his first season as Inter manager, Inzaghi won the Supercoppa Italiana on 12 January 2022 and the Coppa Italia on 11 May 2022, defeating Juventus at the end of extra-time in both cases, respectively 2–1 at San Siro and 4–2 at Stadio Olimpico.
+He finished the Serie A championship in second place, being the most prolific attacking side with 84 goals, and the Champions League campaign in the round of sixteen, being eliminated by Liverpool with a 1–2 on aggregate (2–0 defeat at San Siro and 1–0 win at Anfield).